sidchadha1234/hw3/ReadMe.md

 ./llrec-test llrec-test1.in

-To compile the third part into an exceutable: g++ -g -Wall stacktest.cpp -o test
+To compile and run the third part into an exceutable: g++ -g -Wall stacktest.cpp -o test
+./test

 The fourth part is attached

 To compile the fifth part:
 cd hw3
-cd heap-test
+cd heap_test
 make
 make test